Afro-Mexicans: Afro-Mexican population in Veracruz

-Like the Costa Chica, the state of Veracruz has a number of pueblos negros, notably the African named towns of Mandinga, Matamba, Mozambique and Mozomboa as well as Chacalapa, Coyolillo, Yanga and Tamiahua.
+Like the Costa Chica, the state of Veracruz has a number of pueblos negros, notably the African named towns of Mandinga, Matamba, Mozambique, and Mozomboa as well as Chacalapa, Coyolillo, Yanga, and Tamiahua.
 The town of Mandinga, about forty five minutes south of Veracruz city, is particularly known for the restaurants that line its main street.
 Coyolillo hosts an annual Carnival with Afro-Caribbean dance and other African elements.

 However, tribal and family group were separated and dispersed to a greater extent around the sugar cane growing areas in Veracruz.
 This had the effect of intermarriage and the loss or absorption of most elements of African culture in a few generations.
-This intermarriage means that while Veracruz remains "blackest" in Mexico's popular imagination, those with black skin are mistaken for those from the Caribbean and/or not "truly Mexican".
-The total population of people of African Descent including people with one or more black ancestors is 4 percent, the third highest of any Mexican state.
+This intermarriage means that while Veracruz remains "blackest" in Mexico's popular imagination, those with dark brown skin are mistaken for those from the Caribbean and/or not "truly Mexican".
+The total population of people of African Descent including people with one or more African ancestors is 4 percent, the third highest of any Mexican state.

 The phenomena of runaways and slave rebellions began early in Veracruz with many escaping to the mountainous areas in the west of the state, near Orizaba and the Puebla border.
 Here groups of escaped slaves established defiant communities called palenques to resist Spanish authorities.
 The most important Palenque was established in 1570 by Gaspar Yanga and stood against the Spanish for about forty years until the Spanish were forced to recognize it as a free community in 1609, with the name of San Lorenzo de los Negros.
 It was renamed Yanga in 1932.
 Yanga was the first municipality of freed slaves in the Americas.
 However, the town proper has almost no people of obvious African heritage.
 Such people live in the smaller, more rural communities.

 Because African descendants dispersed widely into the general population, African and Afro-Cuban influence can be seen in Veracruz's music dance, improvised poetry, magical practices and especially food.
 Veracruz son music, known as son jarocho and best known through the popularity of the hit "La Bamba" shows a mixture of Andalusian, Canary Islander and African influence.